 Calling all chocolate lovers- this Chocolate Cannoli Cake is so moist and decadent, it is sure to become an instant favorite!

-This recipe, which is the chocolate version of our popular Homemade Cannoli Cake recipe, consists of rich chocolate cake layers, chocolate mascarpone filling with chocolate chips, and chocolate whipped cream!
+This cake, which is the chocolate version of our popular Homemade Cannoli Cake recipe, is amazing!
+It consists of rich chocolate cake layers, chocolate mascarpone filling with chocolate chips, and chocolate whipped cream.

-This delicious cake is perfectly chocolatey without being heavy or too sweet- it is just heavenly.
+It is perfectly chocolatey without being heavy or too sweet.